Is Chobani Greek Yogurt Healthy?June 25, 2012

 Why?
 Because I used to work in advertising, selling “food” products that are terribly misleading.
 Look around.
 For all the “healthy food” on the market, we seem to just be getting sicker and sicker.

-I remember when Chobani hit the blog scene.
+I remember when Chobani first hit the blog scene.
 It felt like every healthy food blogger was suddenly raving about the free samples they’d received in the mail and using yogurt in their baking and cooking umpteen ways.
+It’s still going on now, years later.
 Well, gotta hand it to the marketing folks at Chobani.
-They got the word out, big time!
+They know how to use bloggers to market their product.
 So let’s talk about it.

 Chobani Greek Yogurt

 Greek yogurt is delicious, no doubt.
-And it’s been receiving attention for having more protein and less sugar than regular yogurt.
+And it’s received attention for having more protein and less sugar than regular yogurt.
 Chobani in particular has been appealing to the health-conscious consumer and we see this reflected in the packaging.
 “Only Natural Ingredients” is scrawled across the top (but we know by now that means nothing, right?
-The word “Natural” has yet to be regulated by the USDA.)
+The word “Natural” is not regulated in food marketing.)
 Chobani also reminds us that this product is non-fat (some varieties are low-fat).
 And as a sponsor of the Olympic team, it’s gotta be good for us, right?